-If you are unhappy with the outcome /decision on your case, you may appeal the ruling to Lane County Circuit Court.
-When you appeal a case, the first outcome/decision is voided and the case starts over in the new court.
+If you are unhappy with the outcome/decision on your case, you may appeal the ruling to Lane County Circuit Court.
+When you appeal a decision on a case, the case is put on hold pending the outcome of the new trial at Circuit Court.

 Appeals must be filed with Eugene Municipal Court within 30 days from the conviction date.
 You must notify the court in writing that you wish to appeal the conviction.
-A notice of appeal form can be found HERE or picked up at Eugene Municipal Court.
+Download a Notice of Appeal Form or pick one up at Eugene Municipal Court.

 You must complete the form, sign it and serve a copy by mail or in person to the City Prosecutor’s office and then file the original with Eugene Municipal Court.
 The appeal is not valid until the Eugene Municipal Court receives it.

 The City Prosecutor’s office can be served at 99 W 10th Ave Suite 310, Eugene, OR 97401 either in person or by mail priorto the original notice being filed with Eugene Municipal Court.